pcasteran/terraform-cdk-bundle/README.md

 with your favorite programming language.

-The main advantage of such a bundle is that, to be able to develop and deploy ***CDKTF*** code, there is no need to install a programming language toolchain, Node.js or even Terraform .
-This makes it great for clean dev and CI environments in which a versioned set of tools means reproducible builds.
+The main advantage of such a bundle is that, to be able to develop and deploy ***CDKTF*** code, there is no need to install a programming language toolchain, Node.js or even Terraform.
+This makes it great for clean dev and CI environments in which a versioned set of tools translates into reproducible builds.

 The tools are packaged and distributed as a Docker image, available in many flavors: